 As you might guess from the name, Scruff is the slightly rough-around-the-edges version of Grindr, developed for those guys who like a little, well, scruff!
 It’s free and good if you want to filter down your options a little bit.
 The users tend to be that bit more masc and a little older than on Grindr, although with its growing popularity there are plenty to choose from.

 Like its main rival, Scruff tends to be used more for hook-ups, although there is also a match option if you’re looking for a date.
-You can scroll for nearby and around the world, so could always set up a meet-up in your destination in advance.
+You can scroll for nearby and around the world, so you could always set up a meet-up in your destination in advance.
 It hasn’t got quite the same mass range as Grindr, but that does mean it flies a bit more below the radar in LGBT unfriendly countries, so is less likely to be banned.

 While there are a lot of similarities between Hornet and Grindr, the newer Hornet works much more smoothly, with less of the irritating ads that pop up on Grindr to get in between you and your new piece of eye candy.
 There are also more photos, so you can check that profile pic isn’t just an anomaly!

-What makes Hornet so great for gay travelers are the community features that help users network beyond dating.
+What makes Hornet so great for gay travelers is the community features that help users network beyond dating.
 You can follow people for updates, see events and stories and search for things happening near you; it’s a good insight into the local gay scene.
-It’s getting bigger and bigger all over the world, particularly in Latin America, so in many countries, you might have better luck on here than Grindr.
+It’s getting bigger and bigger all over the world, particularly in Latin America, so in many countries, you might have better luck here than Grindr.

 It started in Berlin and has now spread around the world and, while heavy on the hook-ups, also enables users to find friends, dates or learn more about LGBT issues.
 It aims to be a safe and friendly environment where you can live your queer life to the fullest.